dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 While this does significantly improve your application’s ability to handle higher volumes of kernel events, it’s still tricky to tune for highly variable workloads (e.g., long idle periods interrupted by sudden floods of events like a DoS attack or burst of API calls).

-If you allocate large buffers and you waste memory during idle times; or allocate small ones and you risk frequent drops during bursts.
+If you allocate large buffers you waste memory during idle times; or allocate small ones and you risk frequent drops during bursts.

 ## Jibril's Approach